atelictsd/Atelic-TSD/content/issues/2024-07-26-memory-conserve-mode-activation.md

   - 65E
 severity: down
 ---
+*Extended Monitoring | 01:19pm Central* - The Technology Services Department continues to monitor the appliance with positive results.
+We will continue to monitor the appliance throughout the remainder of today and through the weekend intermittently.

 *Vendor Investigating | 11:11am Central* - The Technology Services Department has initiated contact with the vendor and are now waiting for a response.
 We will continue to monitor the appliance throughout the day and weekend however do not expect the issue to recur at this time.

 *Extended Monitoring | 10:16am Central* - The Technology Services Department continues to monitor the appliance with positive results.
 We will initiate a complete investigation with the vendor of the outage within two hours.